Medically Reviewed by Angelique J. Pillar, M.D.

 As an article in Current Opinion in Ophthalmology explains, treatment of astigmatism usually involves applying the laser in a zone-by-zone format, so the small irregularities can be removed very precisely.
 Doctors can use specialized equipment that maps the surface of the eye, and that topographic map can help them plan for the very detailed correction that leads to better vision.

-In a study comparing surgery with mapping to surgery without mapping in patients with astigmatism, published in Ophthalmology Times, researchers found that 100 percent of those treated with mapping had 20/20 vision a year later compared to 81 percent of eyes that had surgery without mapping.
+In a study comparing surgery with mapping to surgery without mapping in patients with astigmatism, published in Ophthalmology Times, researchers found that 100% of those treated with mapping had 20/20 vision a year later compared to 81% of eyes that had surgery without mapping.
 It is clear that this type of surgery can provide superior vision for people with astigmatism.

 After surgery, it is not uncommon for people to experience symptoms of dry eye.
 They may feel as though their eyes are:

 Research published in 2007 in Review of Ophthalmology suggests that these symptoms tend to fade four to six months after surgery.
-In this article, doctors suggest that "new" eye drops and therapies made dry-eye recovery easier than it had been in years past.
-These therapies may no longer be considered new, but they are still powerful in helping you to recover from surgery to amend your vision.
+In this article, doctors suggest that “new” eye drops and therapies made dry-eye recovery easier than it had been in years past.
+These therapies may no longer be considered new, but they are still powerful in helping you to recover from surgery.

 LASIK Surgery Costs Thousands

 On average, according to an expert quoted by Michigan Health, LASIK surgery costs about $2,200 per eye.
 When compared to the cost of glasses and sunglasses, or the cost of purchasing and maintaining contact lenses, this price can seem reasonable or even low.

 But unlike lens costs that are spread out over months or even years of maintenance, LASIK surgery costs come all at once.
 That price can be hard for some people to pay.